bryantd720/configure-ad/README.md

 **Part 4 (Create an Admin and Normal User Account in AD)**
 - In Active Directory Users and Computers (ADUC), create an Organizational Unit (OU) called "_EMPLOYEES"
 - Create a new OU named "_ADMINS"
-- Create a new employee named "Jane Doe" (same password) with the username of "jane_admin"
+- Create a new employee named "whoever" (same password) with the username of "whoever_admin"
 - Add jane_admin to the "Domain Admins" Security Group
-- Log out/close the Remote Desktop connection to DC-1 and log back in as "mydomain.com\jane_admin"
+- Log out/close the Remote Desktop connection to DC-1 and log back in as "mydomain.com\whoever_admin"
 - Use jane_admin as your admin account from now on